robertmartin8/ReasonableDeviations/_notes/bayesian_methods_for_hackers.md

 ## PyMC3

-The `Model` object defines the parameters and the distribution. e.g if we are trying to estimate the mean of a Poissonian random variable:
+The `Model` object defines the parameters and the distribution. e.g. if we are trying to estimate the mean of a Poissonian random variable:

 ```python
 import pymc3 as pm